OfirTheOne/o-benchmarker/README.md

 ```sh
 o-benchmarker [file-name-pattern] [minfo-flag?]
 ```
-By executing that script the benchmarking process will be trigerd. <br>
+By executing that script the benchmarking process will be triggered. <br>

 `o-benchmarker` script takes two arguments (as shown above) : <br>

-* `file-name-pattern` - [required] is a [glob pattern] to detact for any files to be process as tasks and benchmark.
+* `file-name-pattern` - [required] is a [glob pattern] to detect for any files to be processed as tasks and benchmark.
 * `minfo-flag` - [optional] is flag with the literal name "minfo", if present the benchmarking report will include the executing machine info.

-On `package.json` add a new script (E.g. "benchmark") to the `scripts` property, executing the `o-benchmarker` script with the relevent parameters.<br>
+On `package.json` add a new script (E.g. "benchmark") to the `scripts` property, executing the `o-benchmarker` script with the relevant  parameters.<br>

 Example :
 ```sh